14 Dec 2016

-Last month, inRiver had the pleasure of sponsoring and taking part in a panel discussion, along with our integration partner, Jasper Studios, at Fashion Digital New York.
+Last month, inRiver had the pleasure of sponsoring and taking part in a panel discussion at Fashion Digital New York.

 The topic of the session was “micro-moments”—defined by Google as those moments of intention during a shopper’s buying cycle when the buyer conducts research, forms opinions, acts on preferences, and ultimately makes purchasing decisions.

 We were excited to include Michael Burke, Head of Industry—Fashion, Sports & Toys, Google and Mark Lippmann, Managing Partner and Co-Founder, Deborah Lippmann, on our panel to cover topics ranging from the challenges of addressing micro-moments for fashion retailers to the types of tools and measurements you need to be successful.
 We will be continuing to cover aspects of detecting and addressing micro-moments over a series of blog posts in the coming weeks.
 In this initial post, we would like to offer some insights into the role of content.